FreeFem/FreeFem-doc/docs/tutorial/index.md

 ## The Development Cycle: Edit--Run/Visualize--Revise

-An integrated environment is provided for FreeFem++ by A. Le Hyaric, namely [FreeFem++-cs](https://www.ljll.math.upmc.fr/lehyaric/ffcs/index.htm).

 Many examples and tutorials are given thereafter and in the [examples part](../examples).
 It is better to study them and learn by example.

 If you are a beginner in the finite element method, you may also have to read a book on variational formulations.